ryankicks/collection-demo/README.md

 - After deploying, in the Twitter App config, ensure the Callback URL is `http://your-app-name.herokuapp.com/complete/twitter`

+- To sync the database, use the `heroku` CLI and run the following:

+	`heroku run python manage.py migrate --app wh-leaderboard`

 - Open a browser and go to the URL specified by your deploy (http://your-app-name.herokuapp.com)

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/ryankicks/twitter-leaderboard)